 This doesn’t mean that “white culture” does not exist.
 Rather, only that it is a fundamentally unhealthy identity in the American context.
 This is in part because identities usually require some kind of parity to be seen as sportsmanlike.
 Imagine if East Asian countries decided to form a bloc to push around Africans.
 Most mentally healthy people would recoil from this, regardless of whether you can say East Asian culture exists.
 This is also why we look with suspicion toward attempts to organize around male or heterosexual identity.
 White Americans are a majority of the country, and collectively have so much power and influence that no macro-race can come anywhere close to competing.
 American identity is fine because the “other” in this context is usually powerful nation-states.
 Yet while invoking American nationalism in a competition with China is seen as an acceptable way to behave, to place tariffs on Swaziland because Trump thinks they are one of the countries that is “ripping us off” is grotesque.

-Whiteness is the American default, and Americanism is becoming the global debate.
+Whiteness is the American default, and Americanism is becoming the global default.
 To worry about “white culture” being under threat in 2026 is like living in fear that Christianity is going to disappear at the height of the Middle Ages.
 If you’re a white American, people in every corner of the globe speak your language, practice your religion, wear your clothes, follow your politics, and generally accept your framing of reality.
 Most white Americans do not feel threatened, and those who do reveal a pathological degree of paranoia.
 “But I can’t say I’m proud to be WHITE!!!”
 If that’s your grievance, your true desire seems to be to shove your cultural hegemony in the face of others.

 One argument for white identity is that it’s a necessity in the face of DEI and hostility from mainstream culture.
 Scott Greer takes a version of this position.
 I think that a lot of right-wingers are kind of hiding the ball here, or perhaps not even being honest with themselves.
 White culture is safe, but white demographic dominance is not.
 They go straight from the position that whites are becoming a smaller portion of the population to the idea that white culture is being erased.